-Make sure that you have or can get the rocket engines you plan to use with your design at the fly-off, or change your design to suit the engines that you can get.
-Many teams are having problems with very slow liftoffs that make their rocket vulnerable to tipping over in flight ("weathercocking") in windy conditions.
+Make sure that you have or can get the rocket engines you plan to use with your design at the Finals, or change your design to suit the engines that you can get.
+Some teams have problems with very slow liftoffs that make their rocket vulnerable to tipping over in flight ("weathercocking") in windy conditions.
 This is the result of an inadequate thrust-to-weight ratio for the rocket.
 If the average thrust of your engine(s) in Newtons (the unit of measurement of thrust that is labeled on the engine) is not greater than 20 times the liftoff weight of the rocket in pounds, then your rocket is underpowered and may weathercock.
-For example if you are using 3 Estes D12 engines, the average thrust is 3 x 12 = 36 Newtons.
+For example if you are using 3 Estes D12 engines, the average thrust is $3 \times 12 = 36$ Newtons.
 36 divided by 20 is 1.8, so this cluster of three engines should provide enough thrust for safe liftoff of a rocket weighing up to 1.8 pounds.
 One D12 cannot safely lift more than 0.6 pounds.
-This is a rough rule of thumb for your use in safe rocket design, not a rule that we will enforce at the fly-offs.
+This is a rough rule of thumb for your use in safe rocket design, not a rule that we will enforce at the Finals.